Shippable/docs/sources/deploy/replace_strategy.md

 # Replace deployment strategy

-In this strategy, your existing running tasks / services / deployment objects before updating your service.
-This results in downtime for your deployed service, but allows you to use the bare minimum resources to bring up your cluster.
-This strategy is thus useful in scenarios where infrastructure cost saving is more important that service uptime.
+In this strategy, your existing running tasks / services / deployment objects are stopped or removed before updating your service.
+This results in downtime for your deployed service, but allows your cluster to use the bare minimum resources to run your deployments.
+This strategy is thus useful in scenarios where infrastructure cost savings are more important than service uptime.

 ## Assumptions

-We will use the [Single container application](/deploy/cd_of_single_container_applications_to_orchestration_platforms) as a starting point.
+We will use the [single container application](/deploy/cd_of_single_container_applications_to_orchestration_platforms) as a starting point.

 ## Steps

-The Replace strategy is specified by setting the `deployMethod` attribute on the [deploy](/platform/workflow/job/deploy) to `replace`.
+The replace strategy is specified by setting the `method` attribute on the [deploy](/platform/workflow/job/deploy) job to `replace`.

-To set this strategy on the [Single container application](/deploy/cd_of_single_container_applications_to_orchestration_platforms), we update the `app_deploy_job` yml block in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
+To set this strategy on the [single container application](/deploy/cd_of_single_container_applications_to_orchestration_platforms), we update the `app_deploy_job` yml block in the [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.

 ```
 jobs:

   - name: app_deploy_job
     type: deploy
+    method: replace
     steps:
       - IN: app_service_def
       - IN: op_cluster
       - IN: app_replicas
-      - TASK: managed
-      deployMethod: replace
 ```

 ## Sample project